-New Yorkers are lucky to live near so many world-class museums and New Windsor's Storm King Art Center is worthy of being mentioned in the same breath as many of the more famous local haunts.
-The sprawling 500-acre outdoor museum in the Hudson Valley is home to large-scale sculptures and site-specific pieces, which dot its wide-open green space, and make a perfect day trip during this social distancing summer.
+Visiting the Storm King Art Center in the Hudson Valley is a world-class experience that's worthy of being mentioned in the same breath as many of the more famous New York-area museums.
+The sprawling outdoor museum in New Windsor is home to large-scale sculptures and site-specific pieces that dot its wide-open green space.

 Explore the art at this 500-acre outdoor museum.
 Photo courtesy of Eva Schwartz